quii/learn-go-with-tests/intro-to-generics.md

 - Less safe (mix apples and oranges), requires more error handling
 - Less expressive, `interface{}` tells you nothing about the data
-- More likely to need to use [reflection](https://github.com/quii/learn-go-with-tests/blob/main/reflection.md), type-assertions etc., just to get at the type you want
+- More likely to rely on [reflection](https://github.com/quii/learn-go-with-tests/blob/main/reflection.md), type-assertions etc., just to get at the type you want

-Generics allow us to express our types with the constraints we need while giving us the freedom to have more generalised functions and data-types.
+Generics allow us to express our types with the constraints we need, while maintaining type safety and giving us the freedom to have more generalised functions and data-types.

 ### Will generics turn Go into Java?

 - No.
-- Stop being rude about Java, it's not nice.
-It's nice to be nice.

 There's a lot of [FUD (fear, uncertainty and doubt)](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt) in the Go community about generics leading to nightmare abstractions and baffling code bases.
 This is usually caveatted with "they must be used carefully".
 Whilst this is true, it's not especially useful advice because this is true of any language feature.